ben-aaron188/ben-aaron188.github.io/README.md

 Methodological topics:

-- The validity of online sensor data (e.g., forum data, dark web data)
+- Fundamental data science, esp. the validity of online sensor data (e.g., forum data, dark web data)
 - The stability of computational approaches (e.g., class-imbalance problems, context dependency of machine learning, bad label propagation for prediction models)
 - New ways of generating data for crime research (e.g., simulation approaches, web-scraping)

 ## News

+- 3/2019 **New papers** on the [accuracy of verbal credibility assessment](https://psyarxiv.com/h6pxt/) and on [modelling linguistic concreteness for deception detection](https://psyarxiv.com/p3qjh/)
 - 1/2019 **PhD position** on crypto fraud - fully funded 3 or 4 years - we've set a deadline to the 1st of March - more info [here]((https://www.ucl.ac.uk/security-crime-science/sites/security-crime-science/files/dawes_secret_studentships_2019_2.pdf))
 - 1/2019 **Blog post** on our crypto fraud paper on [BMC](http://blogs.biomedcentral.com/on-society/2019/01/22/cryptocurrency-pump-and-dumps/)
 - 12/2018 **Paper on crypto fraud** Josh Kamps and I published a [paper](https://link.springer.com/article/10.1186/s40163-018-0093-5) on cryptocurrency fraud as a crime science problem